Davide64-dev/FEUP_ESOF_MoneyWatch/README.md

    **Acceptance test:** When you open the app for the first time you can press a button to skip all the register/login stuff.
 Without an account all your data will be lost if you unninstall the app.

-5. As a new user, I want to be able to register my account in the app so that I can use all functionalities
+5. As a new user, I want to be able to register my account in the app so that I can use all functionalities.
+(Must have 40)